graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 At that point, the relevant question is no longer what the company once said it valued, but what the system rewards.
 Advertising-driven attention markets, platform lock-in, aggressive data extraction, and the externalisation of social cost are not moral accidents.
 They are predictable outcomes of business models optimised for growth and defensibility.

+As a technologist, I lived through the period in which these companies were seen as broadly benevolent — when expanding access to information and reducing friction felt intrinsically aligned with public good.

+That belief mattered.
+Its erosion matters more.

 That is why the public reassessment of large technology firms has become sharper.
 It is also why antitrust pressure has intensified.
 Even without resting the argument on any single case, the fact that monopoly concerns now define major regulatory action against dominant platforms is itself evidence that concentration is no longer a marginal critique.

 The disillusionment this produces is not straightforwardly a betrayal.
 It is something more troubling: the realisation that the structure was never designed to sustain the idealism.
 The system incentivises optimisation, not benevolence.
 The anomaly was expecting it to do otherwise.
+We moved, almost without noticing, from tools that extended human capability to systems that compete for human attention.
 And those same firms that optimised for profit also became the architecture through which public reality is assembled.

 ## Monopoly and the Control of Epistemic Infrastructure